na-na-hi/renget/archive/mmaib.md

 >Home: Polaria

 **A'chan**
 -Sora's long-time friend and Kinghand of Polaria.
 All operations regarding the Guardians are overseen by her, as well as matters of Polarian policy.
 Hardworking to a fault, people around the castle take upon themselves whenever possible to look after her.
 "Looking after her" included picking her up from her seat when she just falls asleep, making a hot meal occasionally, among others.
-For such hard work, in 628 H, a young lass named Nodoka Harusaki was appointed as her page.
+For such hard work, in 628 H, a young lass named Nodoka Harusaki was appointed as her page to tend to her.
 >Home: Polaria

 #### Chapter 1